How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 3. Submit Your Show to Podcast Directories and Aggregators

-After launching your podcast, you’ll want to expand your reach to as many listeners as possible with a podcast marketing strategy.
-One of the best ways to do that is to submit your podcast content to the best podcast directories and aggregators as part of your overall podcast distribution strategy.
+After launching your podcast, you’ll want to expand your reach to as many listeners as possible.
+One of the best ways to do that is to submit your podcast to the major podcast directories and aggregators as part of your overall distribution strategy.

-The most popular podcast aggregator is Apple Podcasts on iTunes.
+The most popular podcast aggregator is Apple Podcasts.
 It’s the default podcast app on iOS, but plenty of other aggregators cater to a broader range of users.

 Other popular podcast aggregators include: